lsst-ts/ts_mtdomegui/doc/user-guide/user-guide.rst

 You can see the status of azimuth motion control system in this table.
 It shows the current state and motion state.
 If there is the fault, you will see the error message in the table.
-When the dome rotates, you will see the current target, position, velocity, torque, motor current, and drive temperature here.
+When the dome rotates, you will see the current target, position, velocity, torque, and motor current here.
 You can click the buttons to see the realtime charts as well.
 For example, the following chart shows the azimuth's position in realtime: